Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 2. Champion 3500W Portable Generator With Wireless Remote Start

 The Champion 3500W Portable Generator With Wireless Remote Start is a fantastic generator that comes packed with several features and can power all your home essentials in case of a blackout.
-Its 196cc OHV single-cylinder champion engine delivers power that all your appliances need.
+Its 196cc OHV engine, single-cylinder delivers power that all your appliances need.

-You can operate the generator from about 80ft thanks to the wireless remote start feature that comes with a fob-push power button.
-It’s also able to run for 12 hours and deliver 3500 running watts and 4000 starting watts with a full tank.
-The company goes ahead to include an inbuilt protector surge that prevents any damage to your equipment due to an overload.
+You can operate this remote start generator from about 80ft thanks to the wireless remote start feature that comes with a fob-push power button.
+It’s also able to run for 12 hours and deliver 3500 running watts and 4000 starting watts/Peak watts with a full tank.
+The company goes ahead to include an inbuilt protector surge that prevents any damage to your power equipment due to an overload.

-You’ll love the outlets in the Champion portable generator, with the main ones being a 120V 30A RV outlet, two 120V 20A household outlets, and 120V 30A locking outlet.
-Filling the tank gives you up to 12 hours of power at a 50% load.
+You’ll love the outlets in the Champion portable generator, with the main ones being a 120V 30A RV outlet that gives enough power to run other low-power appliances, two 120V 20A household outlets, and 120V 30A locking outlet.
+Filling the fuel tank gives you up to 12 hours of power at a 50% load.
 Champion’s inverter technology has a smart economy mode that can reduce the electrical load, give you a better fuel economy, and guarantee an extended engine life.

-The noise levels stand at 68dBA from 23 feet.
+The noise level is 68dBA from 23 feet.
 With the low oil shut-off sensor, you can be sure of using less fuel and saving more for future use.
 Champion gives.
 A free lifetime technical support and a three-year limited warranty.

-Since this unit delivers only clean power, which is less than 3%THD, you can connect all your sensitive electronics with confidence.
-What’s more, the optional Parallel Kit provides a quick clip-on connection that allows you to increase the power output by connecting two 2800W or higher inverters together.
+Since this unit delivers only clean sine-wave power, which is less than 3%THD, you can connect all your sensitive electronics with confidence.
+What’s more, the optional Parallel capability Kit provides a quick clip-on connection that allows you to increase the power output by connecting two 2800W or higher inverters together.
+We feel this is one of the best remote start generators available out there.

-The fact that this unit comes fully assembled and with a foldaway handle makes it simple to store.
+The fact that this generator with remote start system comes fully assembled and with a foldaway handle makes it simple to store.

 - Wireless Remote Start